Samson Press: Grierson and Shelmerdine

 Flora Lucy Margaret Grierson (1899–1966) was one of five daughters born in Aberdeen to Mary and Herbert Grierson, a scholar and academic.
 The family moved to Edinburgh when Flora was about 16.
 Seen as the "brilliant" one in a literary household she went to Oxford University and "flourished" there, according to her sister, writer Janet Teissier du Cros.
 It was at Somerville College, Oxford that she met Joan Shelmerdine.
 Before moving to Surrey in 1930 they shared a flat in London.
-Grierson published her first book Haunting Edinburgh in 1929, with illustrations by Katharine Cameron, whose work was also used by Samson.
+Grierson published her first book Haunting Edinburgh in 1929, with illustrations by Katharine Cameron, whose work was also used at the Samson Press.
 In 1933 her translation from Latin of Historia de Duobus Amantibus by Aeneas Sylvius Piccolomini (Pope Pius II) was published as The Tale of the Two Lovers.
 Her book The Story of Woodstock Gloves was published by Samson in 1962.
 She died in 1966.

 Joan Mary Shelmerdine (1899–1994) was born in Lancashire and studied French at Somerville College, Oxford where she met Flora Grierson.
 In 1929 she published a translation with introduction to The Secret History of Henrietta, Princess of England, first wife of Philippe, Duc d'Orléans, together with Memoirs of the Court of France for the Years 1688-1689.
 In 1951 Samson published her Introduction to Woodstock, with drawings by Iain Macnab.
 When Shelmerdine died in 1994, the death announcement in The Times described her as "Founder of the Samson Press and lifelong friend of the late Flora Grierson".